suriyun-production/mmorpg-kit-docs/docs/pages/006-items-equipment-armor-weapon-potion-ammo.md

 *   **Increase Resistances**, increasing resistances when equip this item
 *   **Increase Damages**, increasing damages when equip this item
 *   **Increase Stats**, increasing character stats when equip this item
 *   **Equipment Set**, characters can gain more extra stats when equipped same set equipments.
-You can create this data by right click in **Project** tab select
+You can create this data by right click in `Project` window select
 **Create -> Create GameData -> Equipment Set**
 *   **Max Durability**, equipment durability, If this set to 0 it will not broken
 *   **Destroy If Broken**, If this is **TRUE**, your equipment will be destroyed when durability = 0